UAW breaks pattern of adding factories to strikes on Fridays, says more plants could come any time

 His statements came four weeks after the union began its walkouts against the Detroit automakers on Sept.
 15.

 The strikes started with one assembly plant from each company.
 The union later added 38 parts warehouses at GM and Stellantis, and then one assembly factory each from Ford and GM.
-The UAW then made a surprise move on Wednesday, adding a huge Ford pickup truck and SUV plant in Kentucky.
+The UAW then made a surprise move on Wednesday, escalating the strikes by adding a huge Ford pickup truck and SUV plant in Kentucky.

 About 33,700 workers are on strike against the companies.
 Analysts say parts supply companies, especially smaller ones without a lot of cash reserves, will be squeezed as the strikes goes on.